hoshomoh/blog/_posts/2020-07-01-life-at-trivago.md

 ## The Company

 If you got here, then you most likely already know a lot about the trivago.
 Regardless there are few things I will love to highlight about the trivago.
-I don't know what you've heard about trivago, but take it from "trivago is a good place to work."
+I don't know what you've heard about trivago, but take it from me "trivago is a good place to work."
 The salary might not be as competitive as what you are used to, but the company makes up for it with other benefits you likely don't get elsewhere.

 Few of those benefits includes unlimited vacations, tech get together, study/conference budget, trivago on tour, bi-weekly and monthly team events.
 Unfortunately, I only had the opportunity to experience one *Tech Get Together* and *trivago On Tour*.
 If you are interested, I will share a little details about both of them i the next two sections.